Blog · By The Packaging Vista Team · June 20, 2026

 • Photographs, gradients, textures – raster at 300 DPI or higher.

-• Mixed designs – vector layout with high-res raster images placed in.
+• Mixed designs – build a vector layout and place high-resolution raster images into it.

 Only have a logo?

-If your logo is a small web image, we can often recreate it as vector as part of free design support – just ask.
-See dieline templates for where it goes.
+If your logo exists only as a small web image, we can often recreate it as clean vector artwork as part of our free design support – just ask.
+Once it is vector, it can sit crisply on a box of any size, get separated into spot colors, and be reused across every product you launch.
+See dieline templates for where the artwork goes on the box, and our bleed and safe zone notes for keeping it inside the printable area.

-Not sure what you have?
-Send it and we will tell you.
+Not sure what files you have?
+Send them and we will tell you exactly what we need.
 Start with our artwork guide, then request your free quote or contact our team.

 Call Get Free Quote